WebAR-rocks/threeZboingZboing/README.md

 The old skeleton is still here and called the rigid skeleton.
 But it is hidden.
 Each bone of the new skeleton is simulated using damper-spring systems:

 * between the start of the bone and the start of the rigid skeleton bone
+* between the end of the bone and the end of the rigid skeleton bone
 * between the start of the bone and its parent
 * between the end of the bone and its children
+* inside the bone (start -> end and end -> start)

+## Workaround

+The THREE GLTF importer does not give access to the end positions of the bones.
+So we compute the end position of a bone by computing the mean of its children positions.
+But if the bone had no child, we cannot compute its end position, so only half of the bone will be simulated.

+As a workaround, it is better to add a useless bone at the end of each bone chain which should be simulated.

 ## License